 The spine binds various parts of the human body.
 It also serves as the main highway for the central nervous system.
 You can think of arms and legs like branches or side streets.
 The spine is the truck or highway.
 The body does not offer much protection for it.
 Vertebrae encase the spine.
 Yet, that’s about it.
 Many workers injure their spine.
 Herniated disks, nerve damage, and broken bones are common.
 If you damage your spine on the job, call our offices.
 We can help you.
-We will file a claim and make sure you get the award you deserve.
+We will file a workers compensation claim and make sure you get the award you deserve.
 Read the sections that follow to get a grasp of this topic.
 Then, contact us to start the process today.

 - Workers’ Spinal Cord Injuries in Illinois